hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 }
 ```

-\
-[Here ](https://registry.terraform.io/providers/HPE/hpegl/latest/docs/data-sources/metal_available_resources)you can get information about each of the bare metal data statements supported by the **hpegl** provider.
+[Here](https://registry.terraform.io/providers/HPE/hpegl/latest/docs/data-sources/metal_available_resources) you can get information about each of the bare metal data statements supported by the **hpegl** provider.

-### Create Compute Instance
+### Create Compute instance

-The last step is, define a hpegl_metal_host terraform resource in the file to request a new compute instance (host):
+The last step is for you define a **hpegl_metal_host** terraform resource in the file to request a new compute instance (host):

 ```hcl
 resource "hpegl_metal_host" "demo_host" {